FBDev64/FBD/README.md

 # Arch (BTW)
 sudo pacman -S gum
 ```
+If you want to read the documentation, you can run the launcher and enter D then return.
 ## Charm_

 A special thanks to all members of [Charm](https://github.com/charmbracelet), for developing Gum, and helping me debug `fbd.sh` and probably other code.
 A big big thanks.